nicolaferraro/nicolaferraro.github.io/_posts/2018-04-25-saga-pattern-in-apache-camel.md

 ## What do you mean by "Consistency"?

-There's not a unique definition of the term "consistency", but here I refer here to the widely accepted notion of *"keeping the system as a whole in a valid state"* (and by *"valid"* I mean: *"respecting all business invariants"*).
+There's not a unique definition of the term "consistency", but here I refer to the widely accepted notion of *"keeping the system as a whole in a valid state"* (and by *"valid"* I mean: *"respecting all business invariants"*).

 Let's try to make it more concrete with an *example*.
 Suppose you have designed a system for a travel agency